The Paulsgrove Chalk Pit

 This is the connecting tunnel between the two shelters from the east side.
 The chalk has been professionally cut here, but further back a rough hole has been hacked out at a later date into the western shelter. ('c' 'd' and 'e' on the graphic plan.

 I regularly receive emails from relatives of the Cooper family enquiring about other family members.
-Below is a list of those who would like to make contact with others from the Cooper family.
+Below is a list of Cooper family that I am so far aware of.
 If you wish to get in touch or have your name added to the list then please contact me and I will forward your email address to the others.
-Addresses will not be published on this website.
+Email addresses will not be published.

 Carla Cooper